Related Patent Applications: Everything You Need to Know

 - Continuation applications involve filing a new application based on an earlier one when there is no new disclosure but a different set of claims.
 This happens often when an inventor is having trouble getting the original claims approved and accepted by the examiner.
 Usually, the applicant only gets one chance to amend the original.
 After that, he or she must appeal to the Board of Patent Appeals and Interferences, which is a panel of three examiners.
 This process is difficult, and you want to avoid it if it all possible.
 This is the reason for the continuation process.

 If you need help with filing a related patent application, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.